-What’s more, your body absorbs fat-soluble vitamins better when they are consumed with fat, such as the fat found in heavy whipping cream (
+What’s more, your body absorbs fat-soluble vitamins better when you consume them with fat, such as the fat found in heavy whipping cream (19).

-One study in more than 1,300 participants observed that those who reported the highest intake of full-fat dairy were significantly less likely to be obese than those who reported the lowest intake.
-They also had significantly less belly fat (
+One study in more than 1,300 participants observed that those who reported the highest intake of full fat dairy were significantly less likely to have obesity than those who reported the lowest intake.
+Those with higher intakes also had significantly less belly fat (

-Researchers noted that both diets reduced high blood pressure, but the higher-fat diet had the added benefit of decreasing harmful very low-density lipoprotein (VLDL), all while maintaining heart-protective high-density lipoprotein (HDL) (
+Researchers noted that both diets reduced high blood pressure, but the higher fat diet had the added benefit of decreasing harmful very low density lipoprotein (VLDL) cholesterol while maintaining levels of heart-protective high density lipoprotein (HDL) cholesterol (

-Furthermore, heavy whipping cream appears to be healthier for you than several highly refined low-fat products that serve as cream replacements, such as coffee creamers and whipped topping (
+Furthermore, heavy whipping cream appears to be healthier than several highly refined low fat products that can serve as cream replacements, such as coffee creamers and whipped topping (25).

 Downsides of heavy whipping cream

-Heavy whipping cream is very high in calories, containing 400 calories per 1/2 cup (119 grams).
-Therefore, it can be easy to consume excess calories if you use it often.
+Heavy whipping cream is very high in calories, containing 408 calories per 1/2 cup (120 grams).
+Therefore, it can be easy to consume excess calories if you use it often (

-Lower-calorie alternatives include half-and-half, whole milk, and nut milks (11).
+Lower calorie alternatives include half-and-half, whole milk, and nut milks.

-Moreover, some research shows that dairy products may contribute to mucus production in many people, even those who aren’t allergic or intolerant (
+Moreover, some research shows that dairy products may contribute to mucus production in many people — even those who don’t have any allergy or intolerance to dairy (

-One study in more than 100 adults with excessive nasal mucus production found that going dairy-free helped reduce the problem.
+One study in 108 adults with excessive nasal mucus production found that going dairy-free helped reduce the problem.

-Those who went on a dairy-free diet for six days reported significantly fewer symptoms of excessive mucus production than those who went dairy-free for just two days and then reintroduced dairy into their diets (
+Those who went on a dairy-free diet for 6 days reported significantly fewer symptoms of excessive mucus production than those who went dairy-free for just 2 days and then reintroduced dairy into their diets (

 Dairy intake has also been associated with an increased risk of certain cancers (

-For example, a review including over 8,000 people observed that those with the highest dairy intake were 20% more likely to have stomach cancer than those with the lowest dairy intake (
+For example, a review including more than 8,000 people observed that those with the highest dairy intake were 20% more likely to have stomach cancer than those with the lowest dairy intake (

-Summary Heavy whipping cream is high in fat and full of fat-soluble vitamins, but it’s also high in calories.
-Consuming full-fat dairy seems to have some health benefits.
+Heavy whipping cream is high in fat and full of fat-soluble vitamins, but it’s also high in calories.
+Consuming full fat dairy seems to have some health benefits.
 However, around 65% of people may not be able to tolerate dairy very well.

 Heavy whipping cream is high in calories but also rich in healthy fat and several vitamins and minerals.
 It’s generally used in small amounts, such as in coffee or recipes that need a bit of creaminess, so it’s unlikely to add significant calories to your diet.

-The majority of people may be lactose intolerant and should avoid heavy whipping cream and other dairy products for optimal health (
+The majority of people may be lactose intolerant and may need to avoid heavy whipping cream and other dairy products for optimal health (

-Additionally, certain individuals may experience increased mucus production after eating dairy products.
-If this applies to you, you should avoid heavy whipping cream.
+Additionally, certain people may experience increased mucus production after eating dairy products.
+If this applies to you, you may want to avoid heavy whipping cream.

 However, if you can tolerate dairy products and use heavy whipping cream in small amounts, it can be a healthy part of your diet.

-Summary Overall, if you can tolerate dairy and use heavy whipping cream in small amounts, it’s a healthy choice.
-However, you may want to avoid it if you have lactose intolerance, are on a calorie-restricted diet, or experience excess mucus production.
+Overall, if you can tolerate dairy and you use heavy whipping cream in small amounts, it can be part of a healthy diet.
+However, you may want to avoid it if you are lactose intolerant, are on a calorie-restricted diet, or experience excess mucus production.

 Heavy whipping cream is a rich addition to recipes or coffee and can be used to make whipped cream and butter.

-Full-fat dairy products like heavy whipping cream are full of nutrients, including fat-soluble vitamins, which some studies have linked to a decreased risk of conditions like heart disease and obesity.
+Full fat dairy products like heavy whipping cream are full of nutrients, including fat-soluble vitamins, which some studies have linked to a decreased risk of conditions such as heart disease and obesity.

-However, heavy whipping cream is very high in calories, and the majority of the population can’t tolerate dairy products.
+However, heavy whipping cream is very high in calories, and most of the population can’t tolerate dairy products.